This post may contain affiliate links. Read the full disclosure here.

 Weight loss right after birth is a big topic here, so I wanted to give an update on my weight loss after baby #4.
 I hadn’t weighed myself on the day of birth, but I know I was just over 156 lbs.
-My last appointment I weighed in just over 156 lbs, and I hadn’t been gaining much weight at the end, so I am guessing I was about there or a bit more at the time of delivery.
+At my last appointment I weighed in just over 156 lbs, and I hadn’t been gaining much weight at the end, so I am guessing I was about there or a bit more at the time of delivery.

 Knowing my body, even though I haven’t weighed myself yet, I have lost about 12 lbs, which is a lot of the extra baby weight I gained.
 I am almost back into my pre-pregnancy shorts at 10-days postpartum, which is usually how I judge weight loss.
-I look at inches and clothes fitting, rather than weight because my weight.
+I look at inches and clothes fitting, rather than weight because of my weight.
 I’ve lost muscle too, which is typical in recovery during the 6 weeks, and that can be tricky on the scale.

 As you can see from the photo, I’ve slowly decreased my weight over the last 10 days, and I want to share with you my eating habits and how I did it!

 How I lost 12 lbs in 10 Days Postpartum:

 I did not eat ALL the hospital food: